For many people, losing a job not only means the loss of income and benefits, but also the loss of one’s identity.

 - joining support groups to share your feelings and gain insight from others struggling with depression

-Anyone who experiences thoughts of suicide or harming others should immediately contact 911, go to a hospital emergency room, or call the Suicide Prevention Lifeline at 1-800-273-TALK (8255), 24 hours a day, 7 days a week.
+If you think someone is considering suicide or if you’re experiencing suicidal thoughts yourself, immediately contact 911, go to a hospital emergency room, or call the Suicide Prevention Lifeline at 1-800-273-TALK (8255), 24 hours a day, 7 days a week.